Sucrose Ester (E473)

 • Sugar confectionery (gummies, hard candy, caramel, chewing gum)

-• Whipping cream and aerated systems
+• Dairy applications including ice cream, whipping cream and aerated systems

 • Fillings, spreads, and bake-stable applications